pokke123/vss2git/README.md

   * Alexander Gavrilov's [git-vss](http://github.com/angavrilov/git-vss/) ("incremental exchange of simple changes between Git and VSS")

 ## Release Notes ##
+**1.1.0.1 (28 Mar 2018)**

+new Features and improvements
+ * Added posibity to export multiple projects with a ;
+ * Added the posibity to remove volders in front of the path.

+Bug fixes:
+ -

 **1.1.0 (12 Dec 2015)**